helenavallicrosa/teaching/README.md

 # teaching
 In this repository, I am including the R materials I designed and created for teaching purposes.
+Still a work in progress.

 Course 1.845: Terrestrial carbon cycle and ecosystem ecology, led by Prof. Cesar Terrer.
 Massachusetts Institute of Technology, Civil and Environmental Engineering department. <br/>